rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

     --set image.repository=<REGISTRY.YOURDOMAIN.COM:PORT>/quay.io/jetstack/cert-manager-controller
     ```

-1. Render the Rancher template with the options you would like to use to install the chart.
+1. Render the Rancher template, declaring your chosen options.
 Use the reference table below to replace each placeholder.

     Placeholder | Description
     ------------|-------------